ros2/rosidl_typesupport/rosidl_typesupport_cpp/QUALITY_DECLARATION.md

 ### Change Requests [2.i]

-This package requires that all changes occur through a pull request, and all pull requests must resolve related documentation changes before merging.
+This package requires that all changes occur through a pull request.

 ### Contributor Origin [2.ii]
  This package has a confirmation of contributor origin policy, which can be found in [CONTRIBUTING](../CONTRIBUTING.md)